Driving the Global Food Revolution: Japan’s Cutting-Edge Food Processing Technology Takes Center Stage

 The exhibition covers 21 diverse categories, providing a comprehensive assembly of all technologies required for modern food processing facilities.
 Exhibits will range from uniquely Japanese specialized machinery, such as sushi and rice ball (onigiri) processing machines and bento box assembly systems, alongside advanced freezing technologies and AI-driven foreign matter detection systems designed for labor efficiency.

-Leading Asian exhibitors include a Taiwanese snack machinery maker (65+ countries), South Korean agricultural and meat firms (100 countries), and Indian ice cream system manufacturers.
-Alongside Japanese precision engineering, they provide advanced solutions for global food processing challenges.
+Leading international participants include a French twin-screw extruder specialist, US bakery and snack suppliers, and German and Dutch firms showcasing hygienic design and automated packaging.
+Alongside Japanese precision engineering, they present global solutions for modern food processing challenges.

 A Global Information desk and export-exhibitor maps will support international visitors.